Why should I study a Business-based Certificate?

 - Students receive a nationally recognised qualification

-- BSB30415 Certificate III in Business Administration: 70 Stage 2 SACE credits
+- Certificate 3 in Business: 65 Stage 2 SACE credits

-- BSB30415 Certificate III in Business Administration can be contributed towards an ATAR
+- Certificate 3 in Business can be contributed towards an ATAR

-What work will I do in Business Administration?
+What work will I do in a Business-based Certificate?

-- Students work through various office administration departments to deliver a service to customers, handle mail, manage sales and marketing, use and maintain office equipment and technology, process and maintain records, issue invoices, keep financial records, transfer monies and develop skills in decision-making, group dynamics and working with others.
+- Students work through various office administration departments to deliver a service to customers, se digital technologies to communicate in a work environment, manage sales and marketing, use and maintain office equipment and technology, process and maintain records, issue invoices, keep financial records, transfer monies and develop skills in decision-making, group dynamics and working with others

-- Students work through various office administration departments to deliver and monitor a service to customers, process payroll, organise schedules, purchase goods and services online, design and produce business documents and develop skills in decision-making, group dynamics and working with others.
+- Students work through various office administration departments to deliver and monitor a service to customers, , organise schedules, engage in workplace communication, design and produce business documents and develop skills in decision-making, group dynamics and working with others

-What do other students think about Business Administration?
+What do other students think about Business-based Certificates?

 I wish to express my thanks for your great teaching and assistance in both Business certificates.
 Last week I was offered the opportunity to join the casual Administration Pool and being paid for a few relevant hours.
 I am currently volunteering in Reception and using many of the skills that we were taught last year.
 Both Business certificates certainly gave me the practical training and confidence to learn this busy job.
 I also enjoyed the Simulated Business experience as it helped everything feel real.
 Thank you once again.Leonie, student

-Where can I find more information about Business Administration?
+Where can I find more information about Business-based Certificates?